Learn a little about

 Our mission is to help rid the world of "bad" bosses.
 When we help one person manage their people and priorities more effectively it not only improves results on the job, but they go home after work each day a happier person.

-Sinal works with clients to create and implement their strategic plans, manage talent assessments, develop goals and career paths, and more.
-Her mantra would probably be “Follow the process”.
+Sinal is a Certified DISC Consultant and works with clients to create and implement their strategic plans, manage talent assessments, develop goals and career paths, and more.

-Jeff designs, edits, and develops our content and websites.
-He ensures our products and services are running smoothly and looking good, including our training content, articles, podcast episodes, and collateral.
-His mantra would probably be “Let’s take some more time to think through this”.
+Jeff ensures our products and services are running smoothly and looking good, including our websites, training content, and podcast episodes.

 In our free time we write about leadership, management, and the lessons we’ve learned working with our clients, spending time with our friends and family, and exploring our own philosophies of life.

 Zappos was broke in 1999 and in 2009 sold itself to Amazon for $1.2 BILLION.
 How did they do it?
 Zappos CEO Tony Hsieh says they succeeded then and now because of his laser focus on developing a superior company culture.
 The question is, how can YOU do it?
 This book, The Company Culture Challenge, does more than tell you how.
 It gives you a step-by-step strategic plan to transform your organization into a high profit leader as you learn how to fully engage your employees and serve your clients so well they can't live without you.

 Sick of ideas and random strategies, entrepreneurs David Russell and Rob Betzel developed this 7-step process to transform any company culture into a team of people who take ownership for making certain clients are happy.
 This system is a game changer for any leadership team willing to implement it.